St. Mark Church

 St. Mark Church is a former Roman Catholic church in Cincinnati, Ohio.
 It was dedicated to the Missionaries of the Precious Blood.
 During its first 50 years of operation, St. Mark’s had 24 priestly vocations, which included one bishop, two religious brothers, and 36 religious sisters.

 In 1904, the Missionaries of the Precious Blood expressed interest in establishing a parish in Evanston, a new middle-class suburb of Cincinnati where there were over 100 Catholic families, many of Polish and German descent.
 1 2 Permission was granted to establish the St. Mark parish in 1905 and the first services were held at the residence of Mary Klinckhamer.
 9 On land that Mary donated, a cornerstone for the combination church and school was laid on April 29, 1906, and the new wood-framed structure was dedicated on October 28.
 7 A convent was added in 1909 for the Sisters of the Precious Blood who operated the school.
 9

-By 1911, both the school and church were at capacity, and architect Henry J. Schlacks was sought after to design a larger church building with a capacity for 850 persons.
-8 Schlacks was the founder of the Architecture School at Notre Dame University and was the architect of Xavier University’s original campus buildings and other notable Cincinnati landmarks.
-7 Joseph G. Steinkamp & Brothers served as the associate architect.
+By 1911, both the school and church were at capacity, and architect Henry J. Schlacks was hired to design a larger church building with a capacity for 850 persons.
+8 Schlacks was the founder of the Architecture School at Notre Dame University and the architect of Xavier University’s original campus buildings and other notable Cincinnati landmarks.
+7 Joseph G. Steinkamp & Brothers served as the associate architectural firm.
 8

 It was requested that the new structure be patterned after St. Marie in Trastevere and St. Marie in Cosmedio, Italy.
 8 The cornerstone for the new building was laid in 1914 and was completed in 1916 at the cost of $150,000.
 2 It featured a mild brown brick and terracotta exterior, colored to match Roman Travertine stone, a Verona facade, a roof adorned with imported orange Roman tiles, and a 130-foot-tall campanile.
 The interior included a choir gallery, and two votive chapels, 8 and a barrel-vaulted sanctuary with three consecrated altars built from Botticino marble.
-2 9 The high altar contained images of the twelve apostles, surmounted by a baldachino comprised of Breccia marble.
+2 9 The high altar contained images of the twelve apostles, surmounted by a baldacchino comprised of Breccia marble.
 2 9 The side altars featured Lady as Queen of Angels and Mother Hen, and St. Joseph as Scion of the House of David and Patron of the Universal Church.
 A mural in the sanctuary, which depicted the Lamb of God, was painted by Leo Mirabile.
-Several statues included Sacred Heart, St. Anne, St. Mark and St. Rose, all constructed of Carrara marble.
+Several statues included Sacred Heart, St. Anne, St. Mark, and St. Rose, all constructed of Carrara marble.
 Zettler of Munich, Germany crafted the stained glass windows.

 The school burned in 1922 and immediately replaced in the following year.
 9 A large pipe organ, built by Kilgen, was installed in 1933.
 2 A bowling alley and youth club were added to the church in the 1940s.
-A Mission House for the Previous Blood Fathers, designed by A.M.
-Strauss of Fort Wayne, Indiana, was built in 1950.
-10 The house replaced the original frame church, and contained residences for the pastor and assistant pastors, the mission band, religious instruction for St. Mark’s Cathedral information center and meeting rooms for parish societies.
+A Mission House for the Precious Blood Fathers, designed by A.M.
+Strauss of Fort Wayne, Indiana, was built in 1950 and replaced the original frame church building.
+10 It contained residences for the pastor and assistant pastors and space for the mission band and meeting rooms for parish societies.

-Owing to the high cost of maintaining an aging facility and a shortage of priests, the parish began planning for a merger in 1991 when the Cincinnati archdiocese headed the Future Projects strategic plan.
-5 Of the four parishes the archdiocese controlled, the combined membership was just over 500 worshippers spread over 11 buildings.
+Owing to the high cost of maintaining an aging facility and a shortage of priests, the parish began preparing for a merger in 1991 as part of the Future Projects strategic plan by the Cincinnati archdiocese.
+5 Between four parishes, the combined membership was just over 500 worshippers spread between 11 buildings.

 With 95 students, the St. Mark Catholic school closed in May 2002.
 1 9 Students were urged to attend Corryville Catholic School which had planned to relocate to St. Mark’s school building.
-Instead, Cooryville Catholic decided to remain in their building in June 2004 and the St. Mark school building was leased to National Heritage Academies, a charter school.
+Instead, Corryville Catholic decided to remain in their building in June 2004 and the St. Mark school building was leased to National Heritage Academies, a charter school.
 Due to the more substantial student body, the bowling alley was removed and the space renovated into seven classrooms.

 On July 25, St. Mark held its last service to a predominately African-American parish.
 1 The first Mass at the Church of the Resurrection was held at 10 a.m. on August 1.